csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/formulas/predicates.md

 # Predicates

-If you have a set of constraints that you use often, or that you'd like to give a name to, you can define a _predicate_ using the `pred` keyword:
+If you have a set of constraints that you use often, or that you'd like to give a name to, you can define a _predicate_ using the `pred` keyword.
+A predicate has the following form:

 ```
 pred <pred-name> {